Overcoming Obstacles in Men’s Ministry

 Start a group book study with our discounted books program.* One church recently decided to hold their group meetings in the church parking lot as a socially-distanced tailgate party!
 Another group started meeting in a park and bringing their own food to grill.
 This is a great time to think outside the box to make group meetings more relaxed and relational.

 If you have a leadership team in place, kick off your ministry efforts with the all-new Success That Matters event.
 This event can be taught by a live speaker or using our professional faculty video teaching; no matter which format you use, each man will have the opportunity to hear and respond to the Gospel and join a six-week follow-up group—the next step is already built in for you and the curriculum is included!

-If the men in your church haven’t been able to gather in a while, plan a fun outdoor activity (when able), such as a corn hole tournament or bonfire.
+If the men in your church haven’t been able to gather in a while, plan a fun outdoor activity, such as a corn hole tournament or bonfire.
 A low-pressure social event is a good opportunity to help them get reconnected, as well as invite their neighbors, coworkers, and friends from outside the church.
 Once there, be sure to give every guy a “next step” before they leave that they can easily take to stay engaged.

-For men who prefer to meet virtually right now, we offer FREE men’s Bible studies on video with corresponding discussion questions that you can use with a group.
+For men who prefer to meet online, we offer FREE men’s Bible studies on video with corresponding discussion questions that you can use with a group.
 Learn more about how to make the most of your virtual time together.

 If you sense that a particular man might prefer or need one-on-one time, invite him to go through The Christian Man Mentoring Experience with you or another mature believer who is willing to commit 12 weeks to building the relationship and going through the study.